2401lucas/Unity-Object-Pooling-System/README.md

 }
 ```

-3) We then need to override the virtual function AddPoolReference(), on every object that will be pooled, we want to this snipped of code.
-This creates an Interface that we access to give the pooled object the reference to the pool that it belongs to.
+3) We now create the interface on every object that will be pooled.
+We access the interface to give the pooled object the reference to the pool that it belongs to.
 This is done so that all we need to do is call pool.Recycle() when the object is no longer needed and it will know the proper pool to Recycle the object into.

 ```
 internal interface IObjectPool